LePDF: Standard Model PDFs for High-Energy Lepton Colliders

 For energies above the EW scale, the splitting processes in the initial states can involve all SM interactions and fields, which must then be included in the DGLAP equations.
 The chiral nature of EW interactions induces polarisation effects on PDFs, so in this region all gauge bosons and fermions polarisations are treated separately.
 Splitting functions for SM interactions in the unbroken phase have been computed in Refs.~\cite{Ciafaloni:2001mu,Ciafaloni:2005fm,Chen:2016wkt,Bauer:2017isx,Bauer:2017bnh,Bauer:2018arx}, with which we agree.
 Another well known effect in EW PDFs is the interference between photon and transverse $Z_T$, which must be described with a $Z/\gamma$ mixed PDF, as well as between the Higgs boson and the longitudinal $Z_L$, which induces a $h/Z_L$ mixed PDF \cite{Ciafaloni:2000gm,Ciafaloni:2005fm,Chen:2016wkt}.
 Also, the non-abelian nature of EW interactions induces Sudakov double logarithms, which must be resummed when one is interested at high energies \cite{Ciafaloni:1998xg,Ciafaloni:2000df,Ciafaloni:2001vt}.

-The relevant degrees of freedom are given in Table~\ref{tab:SM_DOF} in the case of PDFs of a muon beam, they are in total 42 independent PDFs.
 Since we neglect all fermion masses except than the top and bottom quarks, several PDFs are related: \be \ee The fact that PDFs for right-handed fermions and their conjugate are different is due to the induced polarisation effects in the gluon, photon, and $Z$ boson PDFs.
+The independent degrees of freedom are given in Table~\ref{tab:SM_DOF} in the case of PDFs of a muon beam, the final count is 42 independent PDFs.
 Regarding the mass thresholds, we include each degrees of freedom right at the corresponding mass scale.